 ----Current Writings on Music----

-You Know the Story This separate link includes sixteen pages of a small xeroxed book I made (I won't say "published") in 1989.
+You Know the Story This pdf. is the first 19 pages of a small 80 pp xeroxed book I made in 1989.

 First I ask myself, what is it that I and my partners have been doing the past thirty years, playing a music that has gone under the name of “free improvisation”?
 This music has been around since the early sixties, now the playing preference of perhaps a few hundred musicians around the world, and known to a commercially insignificant number of listeners.
 More than any other musical form, it is played within an egalitarian community, despite the ebbs and flows of individual careers.
 Anyone can play, including those completely untrained, and those who would not even describe themselves as musicians.
 What interests me here however is not to describe its actual features so much as to explore its internal principles, its potential that does not await realization, and its political horizon and implications.